kivy/audiostream/docs/source/api.rst

     .. py:method:: add_sample(sample : AudioSample)

+        :param sample: sample to manage in the mixer
+        :type sample: :class:`AudioSample`

         Add a sample to manage in the internal mixer.
 This method is usually called in the :meth:`AudioSample.start`

     .. py:method:: remove_sample(sample : AudioSample)

+        :param sample: sample managed by the mixer
+        :type sample: :class:`AudioSample`

         Remove a sample from the internal mixer.
 This method is usually called in the :meth:`AudioSample.stop`